Common Web Development Mistakes Toronto Businesses Make That Kill ROI

-Another important item to note is how old HTML makes websites more accessible and vulnerable to hackers.
+Also, old HTML makes websites more vulnerable to hackers.
 When they find vulnerabilities in your old HTML, they’ll inject your site with malware, corrupt your files, and perhaps even shut down your server.

 If you’re too busy to deal with cyber security issues, you can always talk to your web developer.
-Get him or her to make sure your website is up to date with HTML5.
+Get him or her to make sure your website is updated with HTML5.

 Mistake #6: Publishing bad contact forms